 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-- Cytogenetics Technologist
+- Genetic Technologist

-- Senior Cytogenetics Laboratory Director
+- Cytogenetics Laboratory Manager (Cytogenetics Lab Manager)

-Is There Job Demand for Cytogenetic Technologists?
+Are There Job Opportunities for Cytogenetic Technologists?

 There were about 171,400 jobs for Cytogenetic Technologist in 2016 (in the United States).
 New jobs are being produced at a rate of 11.6% which is above the national average.
 The Bureau of Labor Statistics predicts 19,800 new jobs for Cytogenetic Technologist by 2026.
 The BLS estimates 12,900 yearly job openings in this field.